MiquelNasarre/FourierS2/README.md

 ![load menus](https://github.com/MiquelNasarre/FourierS2/assets/124403865/992f8a3e-a720-4c5b-97b4-ad4602e97846)

 - `Figure` loads files from the _figures_ folder, which contains the triangulations, you can specify how many $\ell$ values you want as well as how many subdivisions should be done for each triangle.
-If the triangularization is already very fine, a higher depth might take a long time to process, it is advised to try first for smaller depth values.
+If the triangulation is already very fine, a higher depth might take a long time to process, it is advised to try first for smaller depth values.

 - `Coefficients` loads files from the _coefficients_ folders, which store the coefficients of previously calculated series.